Revisiting assistance programs to get people biking: 26 programs

 22.** Secure bicycle parking systems at the city and metropolitan scale ("Another mention of the idea of creating a network of metropolitan scale secure bicycle parking facilities").
 Again something I write about a lot that should be integrated into this list.

-24.** Provision of bike lockers and showers in destination districts.
+24.** Provision of secure bicycle parking, and lockers and showers in destination districts.
 Zoning requirements to build them in office buildings and campuses of a certain size.

 25.** Expansion and Improvement of Trails.
-I didn't realize until I rode a trail for a distance, how much mental energy is spent while street riding on safety measures and defensive cycling.
+I didn't realize until I rode a trail as opposed to street riding, how much mental energy is spent while street riding on safety measures and defensive cycling.
 Separation from cars encourages more people to bike.

 26.** Bike (sustainable mobility) Festivals.
 I've written about college bike weeks and the Bike Rodeo that used to be sponsored by Utah Transit Authority.
 Sometimes an Open Streets program includes many of these features.
 Obviously it's a way to get people consider sustainable mobility.